-6.12 \Thermal Noise
+6.13 Thermal Noise

 Thermal noise is one of the most important sources of noise in communications systems.
 It is the "front-end" noise in receivers that is caused by the random motion of electrons in a resistance.
 The resulting noise is then greatly amplified by the amplifiers that magnify the noise along with the possibly tiny signals.
-Thus the noise is really in the receiver itself and not in the atmosphere, as some might think, and can be comparable in amplitude to the desired signal.
+Thus the dominant noise is in the receiver itself and not in the atmosphere - although some noise can be contributed by the atmosphere by lighting, for example.
+The receiver noise can be comparable in amplitude to the desired signal.
 In this section we sketch the development of a model of thermal noise.
 The development provides an interesting example of a process with both Poisson and Gaussian characteristics.